 The assessment was designed to verify and validate the effective design, implementation, and operation of the controls specified by NIST Special Publication 800-53, Revision 4 and related standards and guidelines.
 Such a security assessment is in line with industry practice and important given the data included in the CAT.
 CAT LLC determined to engage RSM to perform the security assessment, after considering a variety of factors in its analysis, including the firm's relevant expertise and fees.
 The fees were reasonable and in line with market rates for such an assessment.
 RSM performed the assessment from October 2018 through December 2018.
-Accordingly, the costs for the Pre-FAM Period include the costs incurred in November and December 2018.
-The cost for the security assessment were paid directly to RSM by CAT LLC.

-See Section 6.5(a)(ii) of the CAT NMS Plan.
+Section 6.5(a)(ii) of the CAT NMS Plan.